-No one likes having to pay crazy customs fees once a package gets delivered…especially when you may not have known you would have to in the first place!
+We get it: no one likes having to pay crazy customs fees once a package gets delivered.
+This is especially true when you may not have known about them in the first place!
 Here are a couple of ways you can avoid UPS brokerage fees:

-*Note: Although these international UPS services offer free customs clearance, “charges may apply for more complex customs clearance procedures,” according to the UPS website.
+Express UPS shipments cover more brokerage fees than UPS Standard service, but it isn’t a 100% dogmatic rule, of course.
+Although express international UPS services offer free customs clearance, “charges may apply for more complex customs clearance procedures,” according to the UPS website.

 Use a Different Carrier Altogether

 The second option is to ditch the brown logo and choose a different shipping carrier.
-As far as our experience goes, UPS is the only carrier to impose brokerage fees on shipments traveling to Canada and Mexico after the package is delivered.
+As far as our experience goes, UPS is the only carrier to impose brokerage fees on shipments traveling to international destinations after the package is delivered.
 Other carriers, like USPS and DHL, don’t impose any brokerage fees on their international shipments.
 Generally speaking, USPS is the most affordable option, offering services such as First Class Package International and Priority Mail International.

-If you’re trying to save the most amount of money possible, then you’ll need to do some digging into other niche international services exclusive to certain shipping software companies.
+If you’re trying to save the most money possible, you’ll need to dig into other niche international services exclusive to certain shipping software companies.
 One example of a “niche international service” is Simple Export Rate, which is available on Pirate Ship.
 Simple Export Rate offers the cheapest international rates on the market for packages that weigh 4 pounds or less.
 On top of saving way more money than you would with UPS, you and your recipients won’t pay brokerage fees!